-Students who transfer between programs at GTC must complete the Change of Major Form and submit it to the Director of College Academics to obtain approval.
+Students who transfer between programs at GTC must complete the Change of Major Form and submit it to the Chief Academic Officer to obtain approval.
 Students will not be permitted to transfer between programs if they do not meet the admission requirements of the program they are requesting to transfer to.